 WP-admin is unarguably the most important directory of your WordPress installation.
 Pretty much everything related to admin access resides right there in it.

 The password is “uuencoded” using strong HTTP digest authentication, it means your password is proceeding through unencrypted format but not passed over the network as plain text.

 Therefore, It will enable another robust layer of security to your WordPress site.
-Keep one password for logging in and one for WordPress administrator area and that’ll be great.
+Keep one password for logging in and one for WordPress administrator area and that’ll be great and ensure your password is secure by password strength checker.
 You can do that with help of AskApache Password Protect plugin.